MadhuVanthiSankarGanesh/irish_transport_ai/deploy/aws/README.md

 ## Notes

+- `compose.yaml` is still useful for local development or a single-host fallback.
+- In AWS, you can split the same services across two EC2 instances by setting the service URLs in `.env`.
 - OTP uses the checked-in jar and prebuilt graph from `otp/`.
 - GraphHopper is expected to use your already working jar/config, mounted from `deploy/graphhopper/`.
 - This is optimized for demo reliability, not autoscaling.